Legal Perspectives

 Presenters: Ann Gomez, Productivity Consultant, Clear Concept Inc.

-This session will cover the top strategies for managing multiple priorities, constant interruptions and information overload.
-Participants will walk away primed to make a greater impact on the job and optimize their efficiency.
+This session covers the top strategies for managing multiple priorities, constant interruptions and information overload.
+Participants walk away primed to make a greater impact on the job and optimize their efficiency.

 Session 3: Conflicts of Interest and Solicitor-Client Privilege